- Home

 Brief answers to help choose the most suitable training in this area.

-It covers governance, compliance, risk, implementation, control and audit of AI systems, helping the organisation use Artificial Intelligence responsibly, securely and in alignment with legal and organisational requirements.
+It covers the governance, compliance, risk, implementation, control, and audit of AI systems, helping the organisation use Artificial Intelligence in a responsible, secure, and legally and organisationally aligned way.

-AI Act Foundation focuses on the regulatory framework.
-ISO 42001 Foundation introduces the management system.
-Lead Implementer goes deeper into implementation and operation.
-Lead Auditor focuses on the methodology, planning, execution and evaluation of audits of the AI management system.
+Employee Readiness is intended for employees who use AI in day-to-day work and focuses on responsible use, human validation, prudence, and reporting.
+Foundation introduces the management system.
+Lead Implementer develops the implementation and operation in greater depth.
+Lead Auditor focuses on the methodology, planning, execution, and evaluation of audits of the AI management system.

 Yes.
-One of the objectives of this area is to strengthen the ability to identify, assess and control risks associated with AI use, improving compliance, transparency, accountability and decision-making.
+One of the objectives of this area is to strengthen the ability to identify, assess, and control risks associated with the use of AI, improving compliance, transparency, accountability, and decision-making.

 Yes.
-BEHAVIOUR can support the selection of the most suitable pathway according to role, responsibilities, organisational context and intended level of AI maturity.
+BEHAVIOUR can support the choice of the most suitable path according to the role, responsibilities, organisational context, and intended level of AI maturity.

 Need help choosing the right course?